hassanabni/Weather-App/README.md

 Weather app built with HTML, CSS and JavaScript.

-You can search any city name and tis will provide you with accurate results.
+You can search any city name and this will provide you with accurate results.